shotgunsoftware/developer.shotgunsoftware.com/docs/en/event-daemon/event-daemon-configuration.md

 server: %(SG_ED_SITE_URL)s
 ```

 {% include info title="Note" content="There is no default value here.
-Set the `SG_ED_SITE_URL` environment variable to the URL for your Shotgun server (ie. https://awesome.shotgunstudio.com)" %}
+Set the `SG_ED_SITE_URL` environment variable to the URL for your ShotGrid server (ie. https://awesome.shotgunstudio.com)" %}

 **name**